Life • 11/07/2022

 Setting personal boundaries is challenging for some people.
 Without them, you’ll deal with toxic relationships where people refuse to respect your privacy, take advantage of your emotions and manipulate you with split personalities.

 Your mental health may feel broken, preventing you from meaningful self-improvement.
-Sometimes the best thing you can do for yourself is to learn how to say no and establish boundaries that protect your mental wellness — even if that means letting some relationships go.
+Sometimes, the best thing you can do for yourself is to learn how to say no and establish boundaries that protect your privacy and mental wellness — even if that means letting some relationships go.

 6. What Does My Ideal Life Look Like?